Teen OCD Treatment

 OCD isn’t always easy to detect because it often develops slowly, worsening over time.
 Obsessive-compulsive behaviors are often illogical, excessive, disruptive, and time-consuming.
 Here are some common signs of OCD in adolescents:

-• Difficulty leaving the house due to an urge to complete a specific routine
+• 🚪 Difficulty leaving the house: Feeling compelled to complete a routine before going out.

 quote-icon